hansroh/skitai/README.rst

   # client see
   {"message": "parameter q required", "code": 10021}

-Also you can use api obkject as object container,
+Also you can use api object as container,

 .. code:: python